godziller/pontoon/README.md

     note for Card "we don't store value 'cos different games may have different card values for same card.
-        Pontoon King = 10, but Snap has no value" class Card{
+        Pontoon King = 10, but Snap has no value"

+    note for House "play_out is called when all Players finished, it should be fed the count to beat.
+    With that it deals itself cards until its count >= the target or until it goes bust"
+    class Card{
         -string _suit
         -string _rank